Diabetic Macular Oedema is a complication of diabetes and the most common cause behind sight loss in people with diabetes.

 - Colours can fade.

-- You may find bright light or glare difficult.
+- You may find bright light or glare difficult to manage.

 - You may experience difficulty reading.